derekyenser/Mood-DJ/README.md

   5. Uses predetermined mood options

   **How to clone Mood DJ**
-  1. Download and run the ScriptsforTables in mySQL
+  1. Download and run the ScriptsforTables in mySQL(master branch)
-  2. Download the PythonExeLink.txt and run
+  2. Download the PythonExeLink.txt and run(master branch)
   3. Download the user interface